-Lisa’s father Tom Redmon began to invest the profits from his restaurant in real estate during those early years.
+Lisa’s father, Tom Redmon began to invest the profits from his restaurant into real estate during those early years.
 Each day Tom would work the front counter during lunch time.
-He developed a reputation in the small town of 5,500 people for purchasing homes, apartments, land, etc. Customers would sometimes approach him with opportunities that he would drive out to see after work.
+He developed a strong reputation in the small town of 5,500 people for purchasing homes, apartments, land, etc. Customers would sometimes approach him with opportunities that he would drive out to see after work.
 One of these opportunities led him to purchase the 3 ½ acre vineyard in St. Helena that grows the Redmon vines today.

 Lisa had a long history with the A&W restaurant.
 The Redmon's were hard workers!
 Lisa started working for her father at the age of 13, taking orders, preparing food, and helping the customers.
 St. Helena High School was located right across the street from the restaurant.
 As soon as she started school there, Tom made an arrangement so she could leave school half an hour early to run across the street and help work the lunch rush.
 She would finish up and then walk back across the street, eating a burger on the way to her afternoon classes.